 If your friend or family member would like to find out what living in a care home is really like, it might be possible to arrange a 'trial stay'.
 Everyone is different, so only do this if you think your relative would understand the reasons for the visit and benefit from it.
 You might also be able to arrange a short-term stay for respite care and this could be a good opportunity for them to see what it's like to be in a care home, even if it is only for a week or two.

-If you are the owner, administrator or manager of a residential care home, nursing home, specialist care home, retirement property business, home care agency, our network facility can help promote your business to the local community whilst also enabling you to advertise job vacancies as often as required.
+If you are the owner, administrator or manager of a dental practice, doctor's surgery, residential home, nursing home, specialist care home, retirement property business, home care agency, mental health facility, our local care networks can help promote your organisation to the local community whilst also enabling you to advertise care job vacancies as often as required.